How to Apply

 Decisions

 In general, if an applicant has not heard about a possible invitation by mid-February, it is unlikely that they will be invited or admitted.
-Applicants who are not selected for an interview will receive a letter that states that no further action will be taken on their application.
+Applicants who are not selected for an interview will receive a letter stating that no further action will be taken on their application.

 Decision Feedback